OpenMS/pyopenms-docs/docs/source/wrapping_workflows_new_classes.rst

 - ``wrap-upper-limit:size()`` (see MSSpectrum.pxd)

-Wrapping code yourself in ./addons
+Wrapping Code Yourself in ./addons
 ----------------------------------

 Not all code can be wrapped automatically (yet).
 Place a file with the same (!)